GovardhanReddyBadam/Treasure-Hunt/README.md

 4. On correct password:
    - A session is created
    - User is redirected to `/clue/<id>`
-5. Clue text is shown immediately
+5. Question is shown immediately
 6. Clue image (if any) is shown after a delay
 7. User proceeds to the next location